 A Note About the Life Insurance Beneficiary Form and Addendum:

-When you have completed your beneficiary designation forms, please mail your original forms to the RPB office.
+When you have completed your beneficiary designation forms, please mail your original forms to RPB’s office.
 We cannot accept a copy, electronic scan, or fax of the beneficiary designation forms.
 Your original beneficiary designation form will be countersigned by the RPB Plan Administrator, and a copy of the fully executed forms will be returned to you for your records.

 Important Update Regarding Same-Sex Marriages